-Directive to Physician/Living Will - A legal document that describes a person's philosophical statement concerning potential medical care decisions in the event that he/she lacks capacity to make or communicate decisions when diagnosed with a terminal or life-threatening illness.
-Durable Power of Attorney for Health Care - A legal document that appoints another individual to make decisions on the author's healf in the event that the maker lacks capacity to individual to make decisions on the author's behalf, in the event that the maker lacks capacity to make or communicate medical decisions.
+Directive to Physician/Living Will - A legal document that describes a person's philosophical statement concerning potential medical care decisions in the event that they lack capacity to make or communicate decisions when diagnosed with a terminal or life-threatening illness.

+Durable Power of Attorney for Health Care - A legal document that appoints another individual to make decisions on the author's behalf, in the event that the maker lacks capacity to make or communicate medical decisions.
 The document may also outline the specifics that the legal appointed surrogate shall consider when making decisions.